Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: Reduced-order modelling and dimensionality reduction

 The underlying assumption of a ROM is that the solution of the forward model can be accomplished by using considerably fewer degrees of freedom.
-One of the most widely used model reduction methods is the proper orthogonal decomposition (POD) approach (also known as PCA).
-In this work, we use a NIROM with PCA as a compression method.
-We have also tested autoencoders to compress the data; however, the result using PCA was slightly better and its application is straightforward (only one singular value decomposition).
-Furthermore, the PCA does not need training or hyperparameter optimisation.
+One of the most widely used model reduction methods is the proper orthogonal decomposition (POD) approach.
+In this work, we use a NIROM with POD as a compression method.
+We have also tested autoencoders to compress the data; however, the result using POD was practically the same and it does not need training or hyperparameter optimisation.

-After the first stage (the compression), the second stage of the NIROM (the evolution in time of the solutions) is accomplished using a GAN.
-GANs have received much attention recently, after achieving excellent results for their generation of realistic-looking images \citep{chu2017cyclegan,frid2018gan,liu2018auto,karras2019style,karras2020analyzing}.
+After the first stage (the compression), the second stage of the NIROM (the evolution in time of the solutions) is accomplished using a generative network, as shown in Figure \ref{fig:framework}.
+In this work, we use a generative adversarial network (GAN) as generative model.
+GANs have received much attention, after achieving excellent results for their generation of realistic-looking images \citep{chu2017cyclegan,frid2018gan,liu2018auto,karras2019style,karras2020analyzing}.
 Although Long short-term memory (LSTM) networks are widely recognised as one of the most effective sequential models \citep{goodfellow2016deep} for times series predictions, \citet{quilodran:21} compared the performance of the LSTM and GAN as a NIROM.
 The GAN was able to learn better the underlying data distribution and reduce the forecast divergence, especially when predicting further in time.
-In the next sections, we explain how a GAN can be used to evolve the compressed snapshots of the numerical simulation in time, and how their adjoint-like properties can be exploited for efficient data assimilation.